Cowboys News App [Android]

 Let me show you what I mean:

-• The seems to be written in stone.
+• The game plan seems to be written in stone.
 That was okay when you had a veteran QB like Tony Romo.
 He was much more advanced at reading defenses pre-snap and knowing how to exploit them.
 Prescott hasn't developed to that stage in his career yet.

 • Also, play calling hasn't changed much since Prescott took over for Romo.
 There have been a few wrinkles added to incorporate Prescott's mobility (run/pass options and zone reads), but nothing else has really changed.
 There has been absolutely no creativity to play to Prescott's strengths.